bravoserver/bravo/docs/introduction.rst

  think you have found a bug, you can directly report it on the Github issue tracker as well.

- Please, please, please read the installation instructions first, as well as the comments in bravo.ini.example.
+ Please, please, please read the installation instructions in the README first, as well as the comments in bravo.ini.example.
 I did not type them out so that they could be ignored. :3

 Credits
 =======